First-Time CEOs and Their Mistakes

-2) Does not build a culture of accountability in the organization from their first day.
-From the get go, you should make sure that your organization is accountable for its actions and you as CEO are the number one example of that accountability.
+2) Does not build a culture of accountability in the organization from the first day.
+From the get go, you should ensure that your organization is accountable for its actions and you as CEO are the number one example of that accountability.
 Take responsibility for mistakes and try to rectify them.
 It’s not easy, but it is necessary.
 It will earn you respect.

-3) Doesn’t build trust, understanding and credibility with key stakeholders in the first 90 days on the job.
+3) Doesn’t build trust, understanding, and credibility with key stakeholders in the first 90 days on the job.
 One of the things you should do right away is to make key stakeholders feel comfortable with you.
 Is it fun?
-Not necessarily, but it will go a long way towards making your tenure easier.
+Not necessarily, but it will go a long way toward making your tenure easier.

 4) Makes too many promises and sets unrealistic expectations early on.
 You should not try to change everything within the first few months or year of your tenure as CEO.
 Pace yourself and do manageable, achievable tasks.
 No one is expecting you to be superhuman so don’t expect it of yourself.
 LivePlan is an excellent resource for business planning that can help you define and carry out your business ventures.

 5) Makes changes before having the proper understanding of the market, the business and the people who work for you.
 As CEO, you can spearhead the changes of your corporation.
 However, should you make changes immediately?
 Not necessarily.
 Remember when we mentioned that you should listen and learn before speaking.
 This is the same type of thing.
 Listen and learn about the culture and the organization and what it can possibly stand before you mastermind a change of course.
 A good captain doesn’t change a boat’s course without good reason.
 You shouldn’t either.

 6) Doesn’t establish a true vision and strategy working with key stakeholders and the company’s employees.
 You need to set a clear course for the company.
 You have to show others the way.
 You’re the one who has to know where you’re going and you have to express that clearly to everyone else.
 You also have to know how to get there otherwise no one is going to follow you.